Paul Elie: Life and works

 He holds a Bachelor of Arts from Fordham University and a Master of Fine Arts from Columbia University.

-His book The Life You Save May Be Your Own: An American Pilgrimage was awarded the PEN/Martha Albrand Award for First Nonfiction in 2004, and received National Book Critics Circle Award nomination.
+His biography on Thomas Merton, Flannery O'Connor, Walker Percy, and Dorothy Day, The Life You Save May Be Your Own: An American Pilgrimage, was awarded the PEN/Martha Albrand Award for First Nonfiction in 2004, and received National Book Critics Circle Award nomination.
 He became an editor at Farrar, Straus and Giroux in 1992 and worked there for over two decades.
 He is currently a fellow at the Berkley Center for Religion, Peace, and World Affairs at Georgetown University.

 He is a long-time contributor to the American Catholic journal Commonweal.
 Don Brophy, managing editor for the Catholic book publisher Paulist Press, includes The Life You Save May Be Your Own in his 2007 book One Hundred Great Catholic Books from the Early Centuries to the Present.

 Reinventing Bach was a finalist for the 2012 National Book Critics Circle Award in the Criticism category.
 He wrote the afterword for 13 Ways of Looking at the Death Penalty by Mario Marazziti, published by Seven Stories Press in March 2015.

 He has three sons Leo, Pietro and Milo with his wife, Lenora.